cloudmesh-community/book/chapters/preface/git.md

 ## Class Git

-This class will use git to manage all assignment submissions.
+This class uses git to manage all assignment submissions.
 We use the publicly available github.com.
 The class git is hosted at

 * <https://github.com/cloudmesh-community>

-It is in the responsibility of the student to create a github account and make sure that you will be added to the class github within one week of joining the class.
+It is in the responsibility of the student to create a GitHub account and make sure that you will be added to the class GitHub within one week of joining the class.
 Make sure to fill out the survey to communicate the github.com username.